joemooney/rust-notes/README.md

 - document lessons learned in Rust from a beginner's perspective.
 - create a template and supporting scripts for writing similarly layed out books on any subject.

-## Build the Book
+## Layout of Book repo

-- Build/View the book locally: ```mdbook build --open```
+- The md directory contains the book
+- A README.md at the root level which is synced with a copy in the md folder
+- md/SUMMARY.md all pages must be recorded in this file - this is table of contents in the left bar
+- src/*.rs is where all the example rust code is stored, the md files have references via `{{#include ../src/misc/anchors.rs:anchor1}}` for example.

+## Authoring the Book

-- Rebuild/View loop: ```mdbook watch --open```
+- Build/View loop: ```mdbook watch --open```
+    - Opens the local book in a browser
+    - Then you edit pages in md subdirectory
+    - This will trigger a rebuild upon any change of the book
-- Edit pages and you should see the updates on page refresh.
-(README.md is an exception)
+    - See the updates on browser with web page refresh.
+- Just Build/View the book locally: ```mdbook build --open```
+- *Note*: README.md in the root directory of the repo is a copy of md/README.md and you should edit the version in the md directory. `publish.sh` will copy the newer of either of these to the other, but the watch will not trigger a rebuild unless you edit the md directory version.
-- Publish to github: ./publish.sh:  this shell script will generate and will publish changes to the book to github.
+- Publish to github: `./publish.sh` shell script will generate and will publish changes to the book to github.

 ## Dependencies
 ### mdbook-plus